Contributing to this standard

-If you never used GitHub, get up to speed with Understanding the GitHub flow or follow one of the great free interactive courses in the GitHub learning lab on working with GitHub and working with MarkDown, the syntax this project’s documentation is in.
+If you never used GitHub, get up to speed with Understanding the GitHub flow or follow one of the great free interactive courses in GitHub Skills on working with GitHub and working with MarkDown, the syntax this project’s documentation is in.

-This project is licensed CC-0, which essentially means that the project, along with your contributions is in the public domain in whatever jusrisdiction possible, and everyone can do whatever they want with it.
+This project is licensed Creative Commons Zero v1.0 Universal, which essentially means that the project, along with your contributions is in the public domain in whatever jurisdiction possible, and everyone can do whatever they want with it.

 1. Make your changes